We handle the legals so you can focus on scaling up 😎 Learn More

 A board charter outlines the roles, responsibilities, and procedures of the board.
 This document should include:

-• Mission and Objectives: Define the board’s purpose and strategic goals.
-A clear mission helps align directors and focuses their efforts on common objectives.
+Mission and Objectives: Define the board’s purpose and strategic goals.
+A well-drafted mission helps align directors and focuses their efforts on shared objectives, ensuring your setup of a board is unified and goal-oriented.

-• Decision-Making Processes: Establish clear processes for how decisions are made and documented, including voting procedures, the requirement for a quorum, and how dissenting opinions are handled.
+Decision-Making Processes: Establish clear processes for decision-making, including voting procedures, quorum requirements, and how dissenting opinions are documented.
+An effective setup of a board depends on transparent decision-making protocols.

-• Roles and Responsibilities: Clearly delineate the duties of individual directors and committees to ensure accountability and help new members understand their expectations from the outset.
+Roles and Responsibilities: Clearly outline the duties of individual directors and committees to ensure accountability.
+This clarity helps new members understand their roles from the outset, strengthening the foundation of your setup of a board.

 Managing Your Board Effectively